hamid866/Knowledge_Graph_Embeddinggs_pyKEEN/README.md

 These JSON files can be used directly for similarity calculation, downstream ML models, or as a service in web APIs.

 How to Use
-Make sure all dependencies are installed with pip install -r requirements.txt.
+Make sure all dependencies are installed with

+cd ~/my_project_directory
+source myenv/bin/activate
+pip install -r requirements.txt.

 Place the ontology files (go-basic.owl and hp.owl) in the project directory (or update the paths in the script).